So very little

 So far, the information about the excavations and the history of Stobi could not be more sketchy.
 Even the available maps provide only basic outlines.
 It will be interesting to see how the research and the mapping will progress in the years to come.

-There is no reference to Alexander or his father, but it is common that the Romans erased the traces from the previous occupations.
+There is no reference to Alexander or his father, but it is common that the Romans erased the traces of the previous occupations.
 Like their Balkan neighbors, the Paeonians have no written history, and all information comes from their conquerors and/or enemies, which is not always reliable.

 [The maps are provided by the St Louis Community Center]